 The Issuer (the "Responsible Person"), accepts responsibility for the information contained in this Base Prospectus.
 To the best of the knowledge and belief of the Issuer (which has taken all reasonable care to ensure that such is the case) the information contained in this Base Prospectus is in accordance with the facts and does not omit anything likely to affect the import of such information.
-Where information has been sourced from a third party, the Responsible Person confirms that this information published by that third party, no facts have been omitted which would render the reproduced information inaccurate or misleading.
+Where information has been sourced from a third party, the Responsible Person confirms that this information has been accurately reproduced and that as far as it is aware and is able to ascertain from information published by that third party, no facts have been omitted which would render the reproduced information inaccurate or misleading.